 Add the turmeric, celery, carrots, lemongrass, and the herbs and cook for 2 minutes.

-Add the water to the pot, followed by the chicken, salt and pepper and finally, the star anise.
+Add the chicken to the pot, followed by the water, salt and pepper and finally, the star anise.
 Bring the water to a boil and reduce the heat to low.

 Allow the soup to simmer on low for 1 hour.